 Macro databook

 The Macro Databook summarizes key system-level outputs with yearly granularity, capturing installed generation capacity by technology type, generation volumes, commodity prices, zonal electricity prices, and top-bottom two-hour spreads (TB2s).
-Provided in CSV format, it represents Modo Energy’s proprietary view on capacity expansion pathways, future commodity prices, and market dynamics, clearly reflecting the core assumptions underpinning our ERCOT modeling approach and enabling high-level market analysis.
+Provided in CSV format, it represents Modo Energy’s proprietary view on capacity expansion pathways, future commodity prices, and market dynamics, clearly reflecting the core assumptions underpinning the ERCOT modeling approach and enabling high-level market analysis.

 Site specific databook